Daniel Fridljand

 October 2021 – May 2022 Heidelberg, Germany

-• Presented research findings at seven scientific events, including a seminar talks at Yale University and University of North Carolina at Chapel Hill and a competitively selected oral contribution at DAGStat 2022, attended by 100 scholars.
+• Led the project from inception to dissemination, presenting results at seven scientific events, including invited talks at Yale University, University of North Carolina at Chapel Hill, and a competitively selected oral presentation at DAGStat 2022 before 100 scholars.

 Heidelberg University